Nor'easter rolls into New England as millions begin cleanup - Philly

-NEW YORK (AP) - The latest nor'easter lost some punch as it rolled into New England on Thursday, as millions of others in the Northeast dug out from the storm that dumped more than a foot of snow in some places, knocked out power to tens of thousands of customers and had many wishing for more spring-like weather.
+NEW YORK (AP) - The latest nor'easter rolled into New England Thursday as millions of others in the Northeast began to dig out from the storm that dumped more than a foot of snow in some places, knocked out power to tens of thousands of customers and had many wishing for more spring-like weather.

 "We're supposed to be getting ready for Easter, not a nor'easter," said 46-year-old Raeme Dempsey, as her 6-year-old daughter, Jadalynn, pulled her toward a Philadelphia park so they could see the trees blanketed in freshly fallen snow.

-Long Island took a hard hit, with Bay Shore and Patchogue leading the way with 19 inches of snow.
 While some parts of Pennsylvania saw more than a foot of snow, major cities along the Interstate 95 corridor saw much less.
-New York City's Central Park recorded about 8 inches while downtown Philadelphia got 7.
+Downtown Philadelphia got 7 inches and New York City's Central Park recorded a little less than 7.
+Boston was expected to get 4 to 9 inches before tapering off Thursday afternoon.

-The storm weakened a bit in the early hours of Thursday, and Boston expected to escape with just a few inches of snow before it tapered off Thursday afternoon.
-Along the Massachusetts coast, winds gusted to 40 mph (64 kph) and some towns dealt with flooding.

 "It's time to move on to another season," said Pancho Ortega, who was clearing the sidewalk outside his soon-to-open restaurant in Philadelphia.

-Airlines canceled more than 4,000 flights Wednesday, but airlines lumbered back into service throughout the Northeast on Thursday.
-On the ground, Amtrak scaled back service on the Northeast corridor between Washington and Boston, and continued a modified schedule Thursday.
+Airlines canceled more than 4,000 flights Wednesday.
+On the ground, Amtrak scaled back service on the Northeast corridor between Washington and Boston, and some states banned trucks from major highways.
 At least two traffic deaths were reported in New Jersey and on New York's Long Island.

-Patience wore thin as the fourth major storm in three weeks pounded the region.
+Patience was wearing thin as the fourth major storm in three weeks pounded the region.

 "I want warm!
 I'm done with the cold," said Yana Damoiseau, a pedestrian in New York City.

-In New Jersey, some streets flooded along the shore, including one in Point Pleasant Beach where a pair of ducks cruised back and forth through an intersection where a plastic garbage can bobbed in the waves.
-The state's major utilities reported slightly more than 75,000 customers without service early Thursday.
+In New Jersey, some streets were flooded along the shore, including one in Point Pleasant Beach where a pair of ducks cruised back and forth through an intersection where a plastic garbage can bobbed in the waves.

 The storm also unloaded snow on Virginia and West Virginia as it pushed into the Northeast.
 Virginia reported more 240 traffic accidents.